 St. Michaels University School was the first boarding school in Western Canada to be accredited by Canadian Accredited Independent Schools (CAIS), the national accrediting body of Canadian independent schools.

 The second part of the evaluation is a peer review, which is conducted by a visiting team of colleagues from independent schools across Canada.
-Made up of individuals in roles including heads of school and finance directors, the Visiting Committee spends several days observing classes and talking to faculty, staff, parents and students.
+Made up of individuals in roles including heads of school, finance directors, academic directors and other specialists, the Visiting Committee spends several days observing classes and talking to faculty, staff, parents and students.
 The committee issues a report and makes a series of recommendations that will help the school in its goal of continuous improvement.

 Read more about accreditation:

-SMUS is also a member of the following organizations:
+SMUS is a member of the following organizations: